nh916/excel-uploader-gh-pages-test/docs/index.md

 through an experiment, and later use nesting to record more details.

-If there are multiple densities throughout time, and we want to show each of their temperature (or any other property) we can use an `Id` field to differentiate between the different temperatures.
+If there are multiple densities throughout time, and we want to show each of their temperature (or any other condition) we can use an `Id` field to differentiate between the different temperatures.
 We denote an `Id` with brackets and a number inside such as [1] or [2].
 The `Id` is used to identify distinct properties/conditions of the same type

 - e.g., To identify two density measurements at two different temperatures, we could create the following column